hivesolutions/cameo/readme.md

 ## Cocoa Pods usage

-To publish the Camo Framework to the trunk repo of Cocoa Pods use:
+To publish the Cameo Framework to the trunk repo of Cocoa Pods use:

     pod push cameo.podspec